PK0o/PK0o/README.md

 Hi 👋
 ============================

 Hello everyone!
-I'm Philip, diving into the world of web development.
+I'm Philip Korn, diving into the world of web development.
 *   🌍  I'm based in NRW/Germany